hmcts/goldenpath-platops/README.md

 saves the business money and helps prevent floating resources.

 To roll back, do the following
-- You need to disassociate the pip Azure Firewall created from the firewall
+- You need to disassociate the PIP Azure Firewall created from the firewall

   <details>